Wonga Loans | www.wonga.com Reviews

 Cutting opening hours wasn’t an issue for those that had already borrowed.
 This was due to Wonga’s impressive in-house technology that automated lending decisions without the need for underwriting.
-If you wanted more money then they’d usually instantly calculate how much they’d be willing to offer.
+If you wanted more money then they’d instantly calculate how much they’d be willing to offer.
 After industry capping, they maintained their flexible short terms, but added their 3 month Flexi Loan (6 months was later also added).
 Wonga’s popularity began to really take off when they invested in TV advertising.
 They were savvy to get their logo plastered on 3 football shirts at one time (Blackpool, Hearts and Newcastle).
 In their heyday, they surpassed 1 million customers and were issuing more than 10,100 loans daily.

 Rivals & Similar Lenders Like Wonga

-Flexible payday loans like Wonga having always been in great demand, especially since August 2018.
-Based on Alexa data, since this time it does appear that many past customers have moved on to SafetyNet.
-This wasn’t surprising as they too have shown great tech innovation through their credit line facility that can be accessed 24/7 alongside built in overdraft protection.
+Flexible payday loans like Wonga have always been in great demand, especially since they bowed out.
+Based on Alexa traffic data, since this time it does appear that many past customers have moved on to SafetyNet.
+This wasn’t surprising as they too have shown great tech innovation through their credit line facility that can be accessed 24/7 alongside having built in overdraft protection.
 You can also freely choose the exact number of days to borrow.
-Cash Asap was another flexible solution, but they’ve removed their shorter repayment options.
-Then there’s PiggyBank who have closed.
-Wonga’s main rival QuickQuid has also now closed down, as has PaydayUK and WageDayAdvance.
+Drafty is another good line of credit, but you’ll need better credit to qualify.
+Cash Asap was another flexible solution, but they’ve now removed their shorter repay options.
+Most of Wonga’s key historic rivals have themselves now closed for business noting the likes of PaydayUK, QuickQuid and WageDayAdvance.

 Final Check @ www.wonga.com: July 8th, 2021